sowcow/blog/content/posts/death-in-venice.md

 ## What experience I lack for the movie

-That reflection of his future wife in the mirror.
-It has to be related to a real painting.
+That reflection of Esmeralda in the mirror.
+It has to be related to a real painting or else there is something the director says.
-Watching the The Flying Dutchman and now this movies pushes me a bit to to get my knowledge of the history visual arts to some level.
+Watching the The Flying Dutchman and now this movie pushes me a bit to to get my knowledge of the history visual arts to some level.

 Music.
 I got a midi keyboard lately and was trying it as an entertainment.
 Actually even a couple years before I tried another instrument but it didn't fit me.